Transesophageal Echocardiogram in Colorado Springs

 - If blood clots are in the chambers of your heart.

-TEE is often used to provide information during surgery to repair heart valves, a tear in the aorta or congenital heart lesions.
+Transesophageal Echocardiogram testing is often used to provide information during surgery to repair heart valves, a tear in the aorta or congenital heart lesions.

 Learn more about Transesophageal Echocardiography.